 For starters the composition of this sunset was well thought out.
 The photographer has arrived early and had a good look around for the best position.
 He knew where the sun was going to set and waited for a night where the tide was in so he could get the reflection over the water.
 Notice he’s also framed the scene nicely with the tree on the left.

 The exposure for this sunset was taken on the sky to the right of the sun, then he’s underexposed it by two stops.
 The photographer suggests taking three separate shots to begin with.
 One exposed evenly, then another one stop under and a third 2 stops underexposed.
 Then look back at them on your LCD screen and see which gives the nicer effect.
 In most cases, he keeps the sunset that is 2 stops underexposed.

 Other tips for sunset photography

 - Use a tripod and remote release.
 The darker it gets, the slower the shutter speed, making it impossible to hand hold your digital SLR camera without shake.

-- Like any landscape, you will want much of the scenery to be in sharp focus.
+- When shooting sunset photography, like any landscape, you will want much of the scenery to be in sharp focus.
 Therefore set your camera’s aperture to around f/8 – f/11.
 Each will effect the resulting color, so be sure to check your camera’s LCD screen after taking the first shot.

 - As it gets darker, you might find your lens swims a lot if you have the automatic focus (AF) turned on.
-If this happens, it’s best to turn off automatic focus and do it manually, by looking through the viewfinder and turning the focal ring on the lens until everything looks sharp.
+If this happens, it’s best to turn off automatic focus and do it manually.
+Do this by looking through the viewfinder and turning the focal ring on the lens until everything looks sharp.

-- Shoot the images in both jpg and RAW.
+- For sunset photography, shoot the images in both jpg and RAW file format.
 Then you can open the RAW image later on in an editor like Photoshop and change the white balance to see which gives the best results.
 Personally I’ve found cloudy or shade white balance settings gives a warmer golden tone to the sunset.